Teslamax/BMC-Lite-HAT/OVERVIEW.md

 ### 🛠 DEV Mode (Debugging)
 - XIAO RP2040 is powered via USB-C from your Mac/PC
-- Pi also connected to your Mac for serial/SSH
+- Pi also connected to your Mac for serial/SSH/power (Pi Zero 2)
 - **Switch disables Pi 5V connection to XIAO**, preventing USB port backfeed

 ### 🚀 RUN Mode (Deployment)